paypal/NNAnalytics/docs/REST_Endpoints/Metrics.md

 `/metrics` is a GET only call that only CACHE users and higher can access.

 Response code is 200 and a JSON dump containing metrics information.
-JSON contains total login, logout and query counts as well as a breakdown by ip addresses used.
+JSON contains an array of users with their total login, logout and query counts as well as a breakdown by ip addresses used.

 ```json
 {